“There’s a darkness around her.”

 Don’t Knock Twice subverts this binary model in unexpected — and scary — ways.

 The film confirms that Welsh director Caradog W. James is a master of superior genre work following on from his stylish future-noir thriller The Machine (2013).
 Don’t Knock Twice is an elegant combination of supernatural horror and the slasher film.
-The plot focusses on a guilt-ridden mother, Jess (Katee Sackoff), and her desperate attempt to reconnect with the disaffected teenage daughter, Chloe (Lucy Boynton), whom she placed in care almost a decade earlier.
+The plot focuses on a guilt-ridden mother, Jess (Katee Sackoff), and her desperate attempt to reconnect with the disaffected teenage daughter, Chloe (Lucy Boynton), whom she placed in care almost a decade earlier.
 The power of maternal love is tested to its limits as she fights to save Chloe from a malevolent witch.

 Men here are like disposable props, peripheral to the main story but crucial to the plot’s development.
 Chloe’s boyfriend Danny (Jordan Bolger) insists on knocking twice on the door of a deserted gothic house, despite the urban legend that this is precisely what will wake the demon from the dead.
 Jess’ husband Ben (Richard Mylan) is a banker who is conveniently absent on a business trip for most of the action.
 Detective Boardman (Nick Moran) is always waiting and watching, becoming an object of suspicion to Jess, and to us.
 He’s a disempowered spectator, a sacrificial pawn in a shady game whose purpose is not revealed until the plot’s conclusion.